Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Introduction and preliminaries

-During the final preparation of this work, the author has been informed that the content of Corollary B (i), in the case of minimal Gorenstein varieties, was independently proven by Zhang (\cite{TongZhang}).
-There the strategy of proof relies on applying Pardini's trick to the higher dimensional version of the so called Relative Noether inequality, bounding the linear sections of a nef line bundle on an fibred variety.

-There are several particular cases of the main result of independent interest.
+There are several particular cases of the main result of independent interest, which are introduced in Chapter 4.
+Here we present the more relevant ones.
 The first one is an extension to vector bundles

 {\bf Corollary A} ({\bf Generalized Clifford-Severi inequality for nef Vector Bundles}) {\it Let $X$ be a projective, smooth variety of dimension $n$, over an algebraically closed field of characteristic 0.
-Let $a: X \longrightarrow A$ be a generating map to an Abelian variety such that ${\rm dim}\,a(X)=k$ and let $G$ be a general fibre of the induced algebraic fibre space.
+Let $a: X \longrightarrow A$ be a nontrivial map to an Abelian variety such that ${\rm dim}\,a(X)=k$.
 Let ${\cal F}$ be a {\it nef} vector bundle on $X$ with top Segre class $s({\cal F})$.
-Assume that $k=n$ or that ${\cal F}_{|G}$ is big.
+Assume that $k=n$ or that ${\cal F}$ is $a$-big.
 Then

 }